Search

 Food safety supervisor

-Food safety supervisor Food service, caterer and related retail businesses in Australia need to meet new food safety supervisor requirements from December 2023.
+Food safety supervisor Food service, caterer and related retail businesses in Australia need to meet food safety supervisor requirements that came in December 2023.
 What are the requirements?
 Under Standard 3.2.2A - 11, category one and two businesses must:

 - appoint a certified food safety supervisor (FSS) before engaging in a 'prescribed activity'